eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 providers or other academic institutions.
 For example, digital diploma attestations could be presented cross-border in a verifiable, trusted, and consumable format to another education or training institution or a prospective employer.
-An EUDI Wallet Instance may be a repository for educational digital credentials as Electronic Attestations of Attributes and a means for exchanging them by a learner to relevant relying parties.
+An EUDI Wallet Unit may be a repository for educational digital credentials as Electronic Attestations of Attributes and a means for exchanging them by a learner to relevant relying parties.